BayanElshaer/BayanElshaer/README.md

-- 👋 Hi, I’m @BayanElshaer
+- 👋 Hi, I’m @ByanAlshaer
 - 👀 I’m interested in software verification using python
 - 🌱 I’m currently learning selenium, Django
 - 💞️ I’m looking to collaborate on bachenddevelopment using python platform(Django)